Azure/azure-powershell/src/DataProtection/docs/Update-AzDataProtectionBackupVault.md

 ```

 ### -ResourceGroupName
-The name of the resource group where the backup vault is present.
+The name of the resource group.
+The name is case insensitive.

 ```yaml
 Type: System.String